Rash Behari Bose: Indian National Army

-Bose had reached Japan under the alias of Priyanath Thakur, a relative of Rabindranath Tagore, an Indian poet.
+Rash behari Bose had reached Japan under the alias of Priyanath Thakur, a relative of Rabindranath Tagore, the noble prize winner Indian Bengali poet.
 There, Bose found shelter with various Pan-Asian groups.
 From 1915 to 1918, he changed residences and identities numerous times, as the British kept pressing the Japanese government for his extradition.
 He married the daughter of Aizō Sōma and Kokkō Sōma, the owners of Nakamuraya bakery in Tokyo and noted Pan-Asian supporters in 1918, and became a Japanese citizen in 1923, living as a journalist and writer.
 It is also significant that he was instrumental in introducing Indian-style curry in Japan.
 Though more expensive than the usual "British-style" curry, it became quite popular, with Rash Bihari becoming known as "Bose of Nakamuraya".

 Bose, along with A. M. Nair, was instrumental in persuading the Japanese authorities to stand by the Indian revolutionaries, whom Japan ultimately to officially supported.
 He convened a conference in Tokyo on 28–30 March 1942, which decided to establish the Indian Independence League.
 There he also moved a motion to raise an army for Indian independence.
 He convened the second conference of the League at Bangkok on 22 June 1942, at which a resolution was adopted to invite Subhas Chandra Bose to join the League and take command as its president.

 The Indian prisoners of war captured by the Japanese in the Malaya and Burma fronts were encouraged to join the Indian Independence League and become the soldiers of the Indian National Army (INA), formed on 1 September 1942 as the military wing of Rash Behari Bose's Indian National League.
 He selected the flag for the Azad Hind movement and handed over the flag and the power to Subhas Chandra Bose but his organizational structure remained which was built on the organizational spadework of Rash Behari Bose.
 Rash Behari Bose built the Indian National Army (also called 'Azad Hind Fauj').
 Prior to his death caused by tuberculosis, the Japanese Government honoured him with the Order of the Rising Sun (2nd grade).